byjg/docker-easy-haproxy/README.md

 ## Features

+EasyHAProxy will discover the services based on the Docker Tags of the running containers in a Docker host or Docker Swarm cluster and setup the `haproxy.cfg` dynamically.
+The configurations can be set are:
+- Use Letsencrypt with HAProxy.
+- Balance traffic between multiple replicas
+- Set SSL according the most recent definitions to improve security and with
+- Include your own SSL certificate.
+- Setup HAProxy to listen TCP.
+- Add redirects.
-- Enable or disable Stats on port 1936 with custom password
+- Enable/disable Stats on port 1936 with custom password.
-- Discover and setup haproxy from Docker Tag
-- Discover and setup haproxy redirect from Docker Tag
+- Enable/disable custom errors.

-- Setup HAProxy CFG from a Yaml file.
+Also it is possible setup HAProxy from a simple Yaml file instead of setup `haproxy.cfg` dynamically.

 ## Basic Usage